Skip to main content

 Mentor Areas

 There are several mentors available who are all clinical psychologists who are interested in the connections among sleep, circadian rhythms, and mental health.
-Most of our work is focused on patients with major depression or Posttraumatic Stress Disorder.
 We use a range of research methods including sleep studies, behavioral monitoring, cognitive tasks, and even genetics.

 Description:

 The overarching goal of the Sleep Neurobiology and Psychopathology lab is to better understand the relationship between sleep disturbance and mental health in order to inform the development of novel treatments.
-We are currently examining the role of sleep in both depression and PTSD using several cutting-edge approaches including neuroimaging, genetics, and the use of clinical trials.
+We are currently examining the mechanisms of insomnia and the role of depression in hypersomnia.
 Dr. Philip Gehrman directs this program of research, which is funded by the National Institutes of Health and Veterans Health Administration.
 Within this overarching goal, we have developed several lines of research:

 -How can sleep interventions be used to improve mental health?